xbeat/Machine-Learning/README.md

 Introduction to Machine Learning

 Machine Learning is a subset of Artificial Intelligence that focuses on developing algorithms and models that enable computers to learn from data and improve their performance on specific tasks without being explicitly programmed.
 In this presentation, we'll explore the three main types of machine learning: Supervised, Unsupervised, and Reinforcement Learning, with a focus on implementing these concepts using Python.

+## Transformer Architecture for Efficient LLM Processing

+Self-Attention Mechanism Implementation

+The self-attention mechanism calculates attention scores between all pairs of input tokens, enabling the model to weigh the importance of different parts of the input sequence dynamically.
+This implementation demonstrates the core mathematical operations behind self-attention computation.

 ## Introduction to Vector Databases for AI and Machine Learning in Python